devopsdojoconsortium/dojoconsortium.org/content/en/docs/vsm.md

 title: Value Stream Mapping
 tags:
   - cd
+  - process improvement
+  - lean
 ---

-The purpose of Value Stream Mapping Workshop is to understand all of the steps needed to deliver value from conception to production.
-We can then use it as a tool to identify constraints and propose improvements to the value stream.
+The purpose of the Value Stream Mapping Workshop is to uncover all of the steps required to take an idea from conception to production.
+The goal is to uncover the following:

+- Steps that exist that can be removed
+- Steps that require waiting on another step to continue the flow
+- Steps that have a high defect rate

+We use the outcome to design an improved value stream so we can prioritize the changes required to reduce the waste in the current flow.

 ## Prerequisites

+1. For a "to be" value stream, there must be an established process for value delivery.
-1. Everyone who has a touch point in the value stream should be present for the exercise.
+2. Everyone who has a touch point in the value stream should be present for the exercise.
 This includes, but is not limited to developers, managers, product owners, and representatives from external teams that have required steps between conception and production.

-2. Understand terms associated with value stream mapping.
+3. Understand terms associated with value stream mapping.
    - Wait time/non-value time: Time between processes where activity is not occurring.
    - Process time/value add time: Time spent executing a step in the value stream.
    - Percent Complete/Accurate: Percentage of work that is rejected by the next step in the process. i.e. If code fails